go-goyave/goyave/.github/PULL_REQUEST_TEMPLATE.md

 Make a clear and detailed description of your changes, with the added benefits.

-If your pull request is functionnal (new utilities, helpers or middlewares for example), **include some usage examples**.
+If your pull request is functional (new utilities, helpers or middleware for example), **include some usage examples**.

 ### Possible drawbacks